jattoabdul/jattoabdul.com/IMPLEMENTATION_PLAN.md

 - Test across different devices throughout development
 - Document any major decisions or changes
 - Update this plan as needed

-## Progress Tracking Legend

-- 🚧 Not Started
-- ⏳ In Progress
-- ✅ Completed
-- 🔄 Needs Revision

 ## Next Steps: